La vía peatonal más famosa de América.

-TICKET FOR HUAYNAPICCHU MOUNTAIN.- (Those trekkers who wish to climb Huaynapicchu Mt. after they have finished hiking the Inca Trail, need to pay an ONLINE deposit of US$385.00 per person with a Master Card , Visa OR Pay-Pal, so that we can purchase your ticket for the 2nd turn at 11:00 am or for a ticket for the next day, just send us an email.)
+TICKET FOR HUAYNAPICCHU MOUNTAIN.- (Those trekkers who wish to climb Huaynapicchu Mountain after they have finished hiking the Inca Trail hike, must let us know asap... permits also are so limited... pay USD$ 70 pp so we can purchase your ticket for the 2nd turn at 11:00 am. (for students with ISIC card USD$40 pp).

 Special offer $635 instead of $650 for departure dates Dec 2013 and Jan 2014 for this tour Inca Trail 4Day/4Night with extra night in Aguas Calientes if offer requested in writing.
 4 Nights for the price of 3 in MARQUESES BOUTIQUE Hotel in Cusco or FREE Up-grade to Delux rooms for the price of Standard room.
 To get this offer you must quote it at the time of booking and payment is required in $ USD cash.
 Please book through this website but you must indicate your tour with SAS Travel (This offer is only valid for accomodation dates from JAN 1st 2013 to APRIL 15th 2013).
 For months May- Aug- Stay 4 Nights FREE Up-Grade to Suite for the price of Delux rooms ..... to get this offer you must quote it at the time of booking and payment is required in $USD cash.www.hotelmarqueses.com